Narven/rustwannabe/src/075-enums.md

 **Option**
-> Options is used when something might be absent.
+> Options are used when something might be absent.

 ```rust